d2l-ai/d2l-en/chapter_preliminaries/probability.md

 and taking expectations for each term.
 The square root of the variance is another useful quantity called the *standard deviation*.
-While the variance and standard deviation convey the same information (either can be calculated from the other), the standard deviation has the nice property that it is expressed in the same units
+While this and the variance
+convey the same information (either can be calculated from the other), the standard deviation has the nice property that it is expressed in the same units